 South Africa will use the Johnson & Johnson vaccine instead of the AstraZeneca vaccine in Phase 1 of its vaccination drive.
 The Johnson & Johnson vaccine has been proven effective against the 501Y.V2.

-Efficacy trials of the Johnson and Johnson vaccine were done as part of the company’s Phase 3 Ensemble clinical trials.
+Efficacy trials of the Johnson & Johnson vaccine were done as part of the company’s Phase 3 Ensemble clinical trials.

 The programme is a partnership of the South African Medical Research Council and the National Department of Health that will vaccinate 500 000 healthcare workers.
 Through the programme government is able to make this safe and effective vaccine immediately available.